rg-3/tenv.rb/README.md

 belonging to a user are archived, unless the `--max` option is passed or an interrupt is received(`^C`) while the command runs.

-The following example archives the likes of Yukihiro "Matz" Matsumoto, Ruby's creator, who happens to have a low number of liked tweets:
+The following example archives the likes of [@yukihiro_matz](https://twitter.com/yukihiro_matz), Ruby's creator, who happens to have a low number of liked tweets:

     [1] pry(#<TWEnv>)> archive-likes yukihiro_matz
     17 likes archived